kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 ........

 An image can contain some 'bad pixels'.
 A bad pixel is a location where a physical value is missing.
-These pixels are represented by value *NaN*.
+These pixels are represented by the value *NaN*.
 For FITS files where the data are integers (i.e. keyword BITPIX has a positive value) one needs to set an integer value for a bad pixel with FITS keyword *BLANK*.
 For the extraction of data the package *PyFITS* is used.
-PyFITS takes care of blanks automatically.
+PyFITS should take care of blanks automatically.

 Some FITS writers use for BITPIX=-32 a blank value equal to -inf.
 To avoid problems with plotting images and contours we replace these values